defold/doc/docs/en/tutorials/runner.md

 Parent-child relations are strictly a modification of the _scene graph_.
 A child will be transformed (moved, scaled or rotated) along with its parent.
 If you need additional "ownership" relations between game objects, you need to track that specifically in code.
 :::

-The last step in this tutorial is to add a couple of lines to "controller.script":
+The last step in this tutorial is to add a couple of lines to *controller.script*:

 ```lua
 -- controller.script